-Classes are held each day between 8.50am and 4.10pm except on Thursday afternoons when lessons finish at 3.25pm.
-You can see your son/daughter's timetable on the College Portal.
+Classes are held each day between 8.50am and 4.10pm except on Wednesday afternoons when academic lessons finish at 1.40pm to facilitate opportunities for enrichment.
+You can see your son/daughter's timetable on the Portal.
 Knowledge of the times of your son/daughter's lessons, tutorial and other commitments is essential to enable parents to support students in their studies.